ksd3/rinexpy/docs/ARCHITECTURE.md

 # Architecture

-`rinexpy` is layered: each layer depends only on layers below it.
-The core is small (file I/O + epoch parsing + xarray glue); everything else hangs off it.
-New features land as their own module rather than growing the existing ones.
+`rinexpy` is layered.
+Each layer depends only on the ones below it.
+The core is small: file I/O, epoch parsing, xarray glue.
+New features land as their own module instead of growing existing ones.

 ```
                 ┌──────────────────────────────────────────────────────┐